holochain/docs-pages/src/pages/get-started/index.md

   1. import the component and
   2. tell the UI to display the component.

-In the next section, we will begin working with our `.svelte` files to build our UI.
+Before you get started editing the UI, it's helpful to be able to actually run the scaffolded appliation.
+That way you can watch changes take effect in real-time as you make them.
+So the next section will walk you through launching the application the tooling that's available there, and then in the section after that, we will begin working with the `.svelte` files to build the UI.

 !!! dig-deeper How a collection is implemented